On the equivalence of contact invariants in sutured Floer homology theories: Background

-Following \cite[Definition 4.9]{bsSHM}, a \emph{partial open book} is a quadruple $(S,P,h,\mathbf{c})$, where: \begin{itemize} \item $S$ is a surface with nonempty boundary, \item $P$ is a subsurface of $S$, \item $h:P\to S$ is an embedding which restricts to the identity on $\partial P\cap \partial S$, \item $\{c_1,\dots,c_n\}$ is a set of disjoint, properly embedded arcs in $P$ whose complement in $S$ deformation retracts onto $S\ssm P$. \end{itemize} Given such a partial open book, let $\xi_S$ be the $[-1,1]$-invariant contact structure on $S\times[-1,1]$ for which each $S\times\{t\}$ is convex with Legendrian boundary and dividing set consisting of one boundary-parallel arc for each component of $\partial S$, oriented in the direction of $\partial S$.
-Let $H(S)$ be the sutured contact manifold obtained from $(S\times[-1,1],\xi_{S})$ by rounding corners, as illustrated in Figure \ref{fig:productsurfacecorners} below.
+We assume the reader is familiar with (non-partial) open books for closed contact manifolds.
+Following \cite[Definition 4.9]{bsSHM}, a \emph{partial open book} is a quadruple $(S,P,h,\{c_1,\dots,c_n\})$, where: \begin{itemize} \item $S$ is a surface with nonempty boundary, \item $P$ is a subsurface of $S$, \item $h:P\to S$ is an embedding which restricts to the identity on $\partial P\cap \partial S$, \item $\{c_1,\dots,c_n\}$ is a set of disjoint, properly embedded arcs in $P$ whose complement in $S$ deformation retracts onto $S\ssm P$. \end{itemize}

+\begin{remark} The collection $\{c_1,\dots,c_n\}$ is called a \emph{basis} for the partial open book.
+It is often not included as part of the definition since the sutured contact manifold compatible with the partial open book, described below, is independent of the basis. \end{remark}

+Given a partial open book let $\xi_S$ be the $[-1,1]$-invariant contact structure on $S\times[-1,1]$ for which each $S\times\{t\}$ is convex with Legendrian boundary and dividing set consisting of one boundary-parallel arc for each component of $\partial S$, oriented in the direction of $\partial S$.
+Let $(H(S),\xi_S)$ denote the sutured contact manifold obtained from $(S\times[-1,1],\xi_{S})$ by rounding corners, as illustrated in Figure \ref{fig:productsurfacecorners} below.
 In particular, the dividing set on $\partial H(S)$ is isotopic to $\partial S\times \{0\}$.
-Let $s_i$ be the curve on $\partial H(S)$ given by We say that $(S,P,h,\{c_1,\dots,c_n\})$ is \emph{compatible} with the sutured contact manifold $(M,\Gamma,\xi)$ if the latter can be obtained from $H(S)$ by attaching contact $2$-handles along the curves $s_1,\dots,s_n$.
-Honda, Kazez, and Mati{\'c} proved the following in \cite{hkm4}.
+Let $s_i$ be the curve on $\partial H(S)$ given by (In a slight abuse of notation, we identify $H(S)$ with $(S\times[-1,1],\xi_S)$, ignoring corner rounding.)
+We say that the partial open book $\ob$ is \emph{compatible} with the sutured contact manifold $(M,\Gamma,\xi)$ if the latter can be obtained from $(H(S),\xi_S)$ by attaching contact $2$-handles along the curves $s_1,\dots,s_n$.
+Honda, Kazez, and Mati{\'c} proved the following in \cite[Theorem~1.3]{hkm4}.

 \begin{theorem}[Honda--Kazez--Mati{\'c}] Every sutured contact manifold admits a compatible partial open book decomposition. \end{theorem}